How Mattel's child care center has supported working parents for 30 years

 "Mattel employees have also returned to office, with remote days and adjustable on-campus hours designed to offer flexibility for personal needs," she says.
 "Similarly, the center offers flexible year-round enrollment options as parents can tailor their childcare needs to their specific work commitments, fostering a supportive environment."

 And it doesn't look like employees would disagree.
-In a survey by Mattel, they found that 100% of parents who use the center report reduced stress in balancing their personal and professional lives, while 91% said that they're satisfied with the education their children receive in their time at the center.
+In a survey by Bright Horizons, they found that 100% of parents who use the center report reduced stress in balancing their personal and professional lives, while 91% said that they're satisfied with the education their children receive in their time at the center.

 For employers questioning whether they would see a return on investment, Ancira highlights what companies gain in engagement, productivity and morale.
 And this doesn't necessarily mean employers need to build an on-site center.
 According to the Boston Consulting Group, companies with child care benefits, such as financial assistance and flexibility, report ROI gains as high as 425%.
 Meanwhile, Care.com found that one in five employees have left their job because their employer didn't provide family-focused benefits.